Optimal computing budget allocation: OCBA with expected opportunity cost

 where $\sigma_i^2$ is the variance of the simulation samples of design $i$.
 This allocation rule is the same as the asymptotic optimal solution of problem (1).
 That is, asymptotically speaking, maximizing PCS and minimizing EOC are the same thing.

 OCBA with input uncertainty

-An implicit assumption for the aforementioned OCBA methods is that the true input distributions and their parameters are known, while in practice, they are typically unknown and have to be estimated from limited historical data.
-This may lead to uncertainty in the estimated input distributions and their parameters, which might (severely) affect the quality of the selection.
 Assuming that the uncertainty set contains a finite number of scenarios for the underlying input distributions and parameters, Gao et al. (2017) introduces a new OCBA approach by maximizing the probability of correctly selecting the best design under a fixed simulation budget, where the performance of a design is measured by its worst-case performance among all the possible scenarios in the uncertainty set.